MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-manage-sections.md

     ![A screenshot of a computer Description automatically generated.](media/image11.png)

 8. If you need to make changes in the section after it has been sent for approval, you can cancel the sent approval request.
 To do so, select **Cancel request** or select **Edit section**, which will cancel the current approval request and unlock the section for further edits.
-The section will return to Draft state.
+The section returns to Draft state.

     ![](media/image12.png)